NAICNO/Jobanalyzer/production/sonar-server/README.md

 ### Startup on boot, and remaining up

-There is a crontab, sonar-server.cron, that has an @boot spec for this program, and it runs the file start-infiltrate.sh.
+There is a crontab, sonar-server.cron, that has a @reboot spec for this program, and it runs the file start-infiltrate.sh.

+## Adding a new cluster

+The analysis scripts to run on the server are in the subdirectory named for the cluster, eg, `scripts/mlx.hpc.uio.no`.
+These scripts are in turn run by the cron script, `sonar-server.cron`.

+To add a new cluster, add a new subdirectory and populate it with appropriate scripts.
+Normally you'll want at least scripts to compute the load reports every 5 minutes, every hour, and every day, and to upload data.
+But no scripts are actually required - cluster data may be available for interactive query only, for example.

+In the cluster's script directory there must be a file that describes the nodes in the cluster, its name must be `CLUSTER-config.json` where `CLUSTER` is the cluster name.
+For example, `mlx.hpc.uio.no-config.json` for the ML nodes cluster.

-### Bugs, future directions
+## Bugs, future directions

+## Data logger (infiltrate)

 We need to support HTTPS/TLS.

 In the future it would be useful for the password file to be able to contain multiple lines so that different clusters could have their own credentials.
+Sonalyzed already allows this.

 We need something so that this server is "always" up without the user crontab.
 There are a couple of ways of doing this.
 One is to integrate with systemd, which is probably right in the long run.
-The other is to run a script every 15 minutes or so (in any case well within the window that the transport can deal with) that checks the infiltrate_pid file and performs a pgrep infiltrate, and if things don't check out (the values obtained have to be equal) then (re)starts the server if necessary.
+The other is to run a script every 15 minutes or so (in any case well within the window that the transport can deal with) that checks the infiltrate.pid file and performs a pgrep infiltrate, and if things don't check out (the values obtained have to be equal) then (re)starts the server if necessary.

-There should be something that terminates the server properly on reboot, ie sends it HUP.
-Not sure what the OS will do.

 There should be a "ping" function in the server, ie an address "/ping" that will return 200 OK to show that the server is up.
 It makes it possible to check not just that the process is there but that it is responsive.

-## Analyses
+## Interactive query (sonalyzed)

-The analysis scripts to run on the server are in the directory named for the cluster, eg, mlx.hpc.uio.no
+We need to support HTTPS/TLS.

+We need something to ensure that the server remains up / is restarted if it crashes.